 Preheat oven to 400 degrees F. Line a large baking sheet with parchment paper or a Silpat and set aside.

-In a large bowl, whisk together flour, baking powder, sugar, lemon zest, salt and coconut.
+In a large bowl, whisk together flour, baking powder, sugar, and salt.
 Quickly cut in the butter, using your hands, two knives, or a pastry blender.
 Mix until mixture resembles coarse meal, with a feel larger butter lumps.
 Pour 1 cup of coconut milk and vanilla extract over the ingredients and stir with a spatula until dough begins to form.
 Don’t over mix.
 Gently fold in the coconut and dark chocolate chunks.

 Place scones on prepared baking sheet.
-Using a pastry brush, brush scones lightly with the additional heavy cream.
+Using a pastry brush, brush scones lightly with the additional coconut milk.
 Bake scones for 15-18 minutes, or until scones are light brown.
-Cool scones on a wire cooling rack.
+Remove from oven and cool scones on a wire cooling rack.

-Note-Scones will keep in an air-tight container for up to 2-3 days, but they really are best eaten the day they are made.
-I used Meyer lemons, but regular lemons will work too!
-Lemon juicing tip-roll a room temperature lemon on the counter a few times to maximize the amount of juice.
+Note-Scones will keep in an air-tight container for up to 2 days, but they really are best eaten the day they are made.